Home > Analyses > Consumer Defensive > Smithfield Foods, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score indicates that SMITHFIELD FOODS INC is in the safe zone, reflecting low bankruptcy risk and solid financial stability:
+Smithfield Foods’ Altman Z-Score places it confidently in the safe zone, signaling low bankruptcy risk and solid financial stability:

 altman z score analysis